 When employees don't have boundaries to preserve personal time and prioritize work-life balance, their teams and leaders may take advantage of that behavior and expect that they will be working outside of working hours.

 As an example, Elizabeth mentioned that when employees answer an email while on vacation, they are signaling to the team that they are available for work.
 After one request is complete more will come and the vacation becomes a 'workation'.

 When deciding to work during vacation, the employees are responsible for setting the expectation that they will be available for their teams.
 In other words, if you work instead of enjoying your vacation, there's no one to blame but yourself.

 One may face situations in which boundaries are not respected.
-In this case Elizabeth mentions that the employee could consider resigning.
-In her words "work is not a life sentence" and employees are free to leave if they feel that their organization culture is not aligned with their wellness and balance goals.
+In this case, Elizabeth mentions that the employee could consider resigning.
+In her words "work is not a life sentence" and employees are free to leave if they feel that their organization's culture is not aligned with their wellness and balance goals.

 While these employee wellness programs promote a healthier lifestyle, to be more effective and drive change in the organization, they should be combined with leadership engagement.

-As Elizabeth stated in the interview, simple actions and personal connection are proven to be valuable resources to improve employee wellness and engagement.
+As Elizabeth stated in the interview, simple actions and personal connections are proven to be valuable resources to improve employee wellness and engagement.